National conventions for writing telephone numbers: South Africa

-South Africa uses 10 digit dialling which has been required since 16 January 2007.
-The 10 digits used for local calls (AAA XXX XXXX or 0AA XXX XXXX) consist of a 3 digit area/type code (the first digit in the area/type code is a trunk prefix) followed by 7 digits.
+South Africa uses 10-digit dialling, which has been required since 16 January 2007.
+The ten digits used for local calls (AAA XXX XXXX or 0AA XXX XXXX) consist of a 3-digit area/type code (the first digit in the area/type code is a trunk prefix) followed by seven digits.
 All area codes, including mobile numbers, start with a "0" (trunk prefix) for domestic calls.
-When dialing from another country, the international calling code for South Africa is "+27" with the rest of the digits excluding the "0" trunk prefix (+27 AA XXX XXXX).
+When dialing from another country, the country code for South Africa is "27", with the rest of the digits excluding the "0" trunk prefix (+27 AA XXX XXXX).

 Asia

 China

-Telephone numbers in China are 10 or 11 digits long (excluding an initial zero which is required at times) and fall in at least four distinct categories:
+Telephone numbers in China have 10 or 11 digits (excluding an initial zero which is required at times) and fall in at least four distinct categories: